 The issue remains we often choose not to rely on the provision of A God decision and rather succumb to self-preservation.
 Now if this preservation is grace and surrender to God’s design, we would be safe in Christ.
 The truth is, we stray from our center with the allowance of choice.

 We must accept this commonality in one another, do we understand that external forceful pull applies to all of us.
 For every action, there is a reaction, for every position, there is an opposition.
 We can choose to remain in the chaos, the chaos of perfectionism, which in itself is a fallacy, for human none is perfect.
 Instead, we should seek to be centered in, relationship, and we know beyond doubt relationships are only made complete in Christ.

 I said, she said, they said, we said...

 Relationships are a practice for our true relationship in Christ

 How often will we let our anger or confusion misguide us to a belief that we don’t need to stay in the commitment, perfecting one another, for the best we can be as part of the whole body?
-No matter how difficult it may be for us to process, it remains that God never fails us or gives up on us.
-He is constant and stays the course through all our distractions, and negative choices and He never let's go.
+No matter how difficult it may be for us to process, it remains that God never fails us or gives up.
+He is constant and stays the course through all our distractions, and negative choices and He never let’s go.

-We can be better spouses, friends, children, and mentors; none of us is better than another, or more important to the purpose of the day at hand.
-Young, middle-aged, or old, you are of value; you have a great purpose when it’s for the glory of God.
+We can be better spouses, friends, children, and mentors; none of us is better than another, or more critical to the purpose of the day at hand.
+Young, middle-aged, or old, you are of value; you have a great use when it’s for the glory of God.
 You may not even be sure of what it is, but I assure you, if you keep seeking His call, He will reveal your destiny.
 Nothing from this world compares to His plan for you, don’t let anyone or thing tell you otherwise.
-Don't allow anything to discount or deny your importance to His purpose.
+Don’t allow anything to discount or deny your importance to His purpose.